Top 10 Home Buying Mistakes

 Mistake #7 – No Professional Inspection

-For $300 to $600, the cost depending on size, number of stories, existence of a pool and other factors, a professional inspector will conduct a thorough inspection of the home, which may require specialized inspections of area of special concern and/or atypical systems or equipment … such as a septic tank.
+For $300 to $600, the cost depending on size, number of stories, existence of a pool and other factors, a professional inspector will conduct a thorough inspection of the home, which may require specialized inspections of areas of special concern and/or atypical systems or equipment … such as a septic tank.

 Even if you are knowledgeable about construction, an independent, detailed and objective inspection is essential to your home-buying success.